Welcome to my Blog

-I am part of the team in St Petersburg, Russia - the new church plant that is Hope Church. (www.hopechurchstpetersburg.com)
+I was part of the leadership team in St Petersburg, Russia - which planted Hope Church in 2009.(www.hopechurchstpetersburg.com).

-For details on our journey here, read the series called Adventures of Faith which is linked for you on the top of the left hand column, just below.
+For details on our journey here, read the series called Adventures of Faith which is linked for you on the right hand column, just below.
+That details our original journey to Russia and then onto Tallinn 4 years later.

 Saturday, August 6, 2011